SuchitHubale/Interview-Prepration/README.md

 👉 **Authentication**: Sign Up and Sign In using password/email authentication handled by Firebase.

-👉 **Create Interviews**: Easily generate job interviews with help of Vapi voice assistants and Google Gemini.
+👉 **Create Interviews**: Easily generate job interviews with help of Google Gemini.

 👉 **Get feedback from AI**: Take the interview with AI voice agent, and receive instant feedback based on your conversation.